Skip to content

 Internal RAM organization of 8051 Microcontroller

-Internal RAM Organization of the 8051 Microcontroller
+Figure 1: Internal RAM Organization of the 8051 Microcontroller Block Diagram

 1. Register Bank: 32 working registers are arranged as a part of internal RAM in four register banks.
 These four register banks are numbered from 0 to 3.
 Each register bank contains eight registers named R0 to R7.
 Each register can be addressed by its name or by its RAM address.
 The byte address of each register is shown in the figure above.
 For example, the address of register R6 in bank 1 is 0EH.
 Bit RS0 and RS1 in the Program Status Word (PSW) determine the bank of registers that is currently in use at any time when the program is running.